testing-library/vue-testing-library/README.md

 ### fireEvent

-Lightweight wrapper around DOM element events and methods
+Lightweight wrapper around DOM element events and methods.
+Will call wait, so can be awaited to allow effects to propagate.

 ### wait